619frank/data_structures_and_algorithms/README.md

-####Here you can find the most common datastructures and algorithms
+#### Here you can find the most common datastructures,  algorithms and solutions for problem solving questions.

-I'm using javascript, python and golang.
-Have a look at each folder to find the files.
+I'm using Java, javascript, python and golang.